 Medium Lot Neighborhood is typically found at the edges of cities and villages throughout the Region.
-These areas primarily include homes on lots of a quarter-acre to just under a half-acre in size.
+These areas primarily include homes on lots of onequarter acre to just under one-half acre in size.
 There may also be a mix of buildings with apartments and condominiums.
-Stores and services may be found in Medium Lot Neighborhood, with major employment
+Stores and services may be found in Medium Lot Neighborhood, with major employment centers along highways.
+People may be able to walk to some destinations such as parks and schools.
+It may be more difficult to walk to stores and services.
 Medium Lot Neighborhood is served by public sewer and water.
+Serving these areas with public transit is possible, but may not be as efficient as higher-density areas.
+TODs are not generally located in Medium Lot Neighborhood, with the exception of commuter rail station areas.